dubzzz/dubzzz.github.io/drafts/Property_based_testing.md

 ## Going further

 Property based testing is a useful and powerful tool.
-I used it for multiple problems going from testing famous npm repositories to personal snippets.
+I personally used it against multiple problems going from testing famous npm repositories to personal snippets.
 Here are some of the interesting topics I covered with this kind of tool.

 ### Bug in famous npm packages: js-yaml